timjones10/CV/README.md

 #### Planning and Delivery

 * Built on my work in specialist planning roles in the Army while delivering projects in the Investment Bank, a large and complex organisation where change was constant.
-* Posess the energy, experience and mental agility to suggest solutions and keep things moving.
+* Possess the energy, experience and mental agility to suggest solutions and keep things moving.
 * I've regularly led stalled meetings to agreement or decision by identifying and articulating the issue and recommending next steps.
+At Makers during group projects I regularly took the lead in identifying unknowns and developing courses of action.

 #### Communication

 * Delivered verbal briefings and written reports to paying clients during my work as a Risk and Advisory Manager.
 * Comfortable speaking across diverse teams and have the emotional intelligence to quickly read the dynamics of a room.
-I
 * Produced written reports at Barclays which clearly summarised and communicated complex risk events across dozens of businesses and hundreds of systems and processes.

 ## Education